spencermountain/dumpster-dive/README.md

 wp2mongo ./afwiki-latest-pages-articles.xml.bz2
 ```
 ### 5) take a bath
 just put some [epsom salts](https://www.youtube.com/watch?v=QSlIHCu2Smw) in there, it feels great.
 You deserve a break once and a while.
 The en-wiki dump should take a few hours.
+Maybe 8.
 Should be done before dinner.

 ### 6) check-out your data
 to view your data in the mongo console,